You said:We want good quality and well-maintained social housing for those vulnerable or in housing need.

 You said:We need youth clubs and better sports and leisure facilities.

-We will encourage healthy living and wellbeing activities such as walking, cycling and horticulture, and work to improve the infrastructure that supports these and other activities.
+We will encourage healthier living and wellbeing activities such as walking, cycling, exercise and horticulture, and work to improve the infrastructure that supports these and other activities.